Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 There are two major build steps in building a Moddable application for Gecko.

-First, JS application, assets, modules and XS runtime are built into an archive using the `mcconfig` tool.
+First, JS application, assets, modules and XS runtime are built into an archive using Moddable's `mcconfig` tool.
 This produces a `xs_gecko.a` archive file.

 Second, a Simplicity Studio project builds an application stub and device libraries and links the Moddable archive.